Last updated on: June 30th, 2023

 All public- and private-sector employees who are registered voters and are scheduled to work on a voting date, and the schedules overlap with the opening hours of the polling places, have a right to request the opportunity to vote by mail or in a voting center that allows individuals to vote in advance.
 Employees who cannot know their work schedule in advance on a voting day will be entitled to a 2-hour paid leave during the workday to vote.

-Employee shall be entitled to paid maternity leave for the birth of a child.
-A pregnant employee is generally entitled to 8 weeks of maternity leave.
-The employee must present a medical certificate indicating that she is pregnant and the estimated date of birth.
-The leave is comprised of 4 weeks of prenatal leave and 4 weeks of postnatal leave.
+Employees shall be entitled to paid maternity leave for the birth of a child.
+A pregnant employee is entitled to 8 weeks of maternity leave.

-However, an employee may remain at work up to 1 week prior to the estimated date of birth, if she presents a medical certificate that authorizes her to work up to that time.
-An employee may also return to work as early as 2 weeks after giving birth if she presents a medical certificate from her doctor certifying that she can return to work.
 If the date of birth is delayed, the employee may continue on prenatal leave until the birth of the child without affecting the postnatal leave.
 Also, if post-natal complications arise, maternity leave may be extended up to an additional 12 weeks of unpaid leave.

-Pay – The employer shall pay the working mother full salary, wages, day wages, or compensation that she has been receiving for her work.
-This payment shall be made at the time the employee begins to enjoy her maternity leave or maternity by adoption leave.
-The average salary, wages, day wages, or compensation that she has been receiving during the six (6) months prior to commencing her rest period shall be used as the basis to compute her full salary, wages, day wages or compensation or, if it is not possible to apply said six-month period, the salary, wages, day wages or compensation the working woman was earning at the time she began to enjoy the leave or special rest period approved by law.
+The average salary, wages, day wages, or compensation that she has been receiving during 6 months before commencing her rest period shall be used as the basis to compute her full salary, wages, day wages, or compensation or, if it is not possible to apply said six-month period, the salary, wages, day wages or compensation the working woman was earning at the time she began to enjoy the leave or special rest period approved by law.

 Breast Feeding Break – Employers shall provide full-time nursing mothers unpaid breaks to breastfeed or express breast milk for 1 hour each day, which can be broken up into two 30-minute periods or three 20-minute periods.
 The Act extends the right to lactation breaks to part-time employees whose workday exceeds four hours.
 Their lactation break must be 30 minutes for each period of four consecutive hours of work.
 In small businesses, lactation breaks must be half an hour each workday, which can be broken up into two 15-minute periods.